Jesse Simon visits some of Berlin’s notable Brutalist (and Brutal-adjacent) buildings…

-In the eighties and nineties, few things were more reviled than raw, unfinished concrete.
+In the 1980s-90s, few things were more reviled than raw, unfinished concrete.
 Architects who had no qualms about designing cartoonish pastel pink buildings with oddly placed windows and ironic references to classical antiquity looked back on the previous three decades where concrete had reigned supreme, and shook their heads in disbelief.

 But as we move into the third decade of the twenty-first century, and the tangle of social and political arguments that shaped twentieth-century architecture recedes further into the distance, it has become easier to judge past architectural movements on formal merits alone—and Brutalism in particular has experienced a surprising reappraisal in the last decade.

 Although it was arguably one of the most polarising movements of its time, a new generation has come to appreciate its social aspirations, visual invention and bold aesthetic.
 Between high-profile art books and a series of maps devoted to concrete treasures in various cities, Brutalism’s stock has never been higher…and perhaps inevitably, the term has come to be used as a catch-all for buildings from a particular era (the 1950s to the 1970s) that employ imposing, rational forms and make an aesthetic virtue of the raw materials used in construction—usually reinforced concrete.

 The movement, known initially as the ‘New Brutalism’, has its roots in Scandinavia, but emerged most prominently in the U.K. during the 1950s, where the need for large-scale residential resettlement in post-war cities collided fortuitously with new lower-cost building techniques.
 At their best, the earliest examples of Brutalism offered new alternatives to the unwieldy urbanism that had developed in the wake of the industrial revolution.